Rates of Convergence to Stationarity for Reflected Brownian Motion: Notation, Assumptions and Main Result

-\textbf{Skorokhod Problem: }\textit{Given a process }$\mathbf{X}\left( \cdot \right) $\textit{\ and a matrix }$R$\textit{, we say that the pair }$( \mathbf{Y},\mathbf{L})$\textit{\ solves the associated Skorokhod problem if}
+\textbf{Skorokhod Problem: }\textit{Given a process }$\mathbf{X}\left( \cdot\right) $\textit{\ and a matrix }$R$\textit{, we say that the pair }$(\mathbf{Y},\mathbf{L})$\textit{\ solves the associated Skorokhod problem if}

-\textit{where the }$i$\textit{-th entry of }$\mathbf{L}\left( \cdot \right) $ \textit{\ is non-decreasing and }$\int_{0}^{t}Y_{i}\left( s\right) dL_{i}\left( s\right) =0$\textit{.}
+\textit{where the }$i$\textit{-th entry of }$\mathbf{L}\left( \cdot\right) $\textit{\ is non-decreasing and }$\int_{0}^{t}Y_{i}\left( s\right) dL_{i}\left( s\right) =0$\textit{.}

-The seminal paper \cite{HarrisonReiman_1981} shows that the Skorokhod problem has a unique solution when the input $\mathbf{X}\left( \cdot \right) $ is continuous and $R$ is a so-called $M$-matrix.
-In particular, a matrix $ R $ is said to be an $M$-matrix if
+The seminal paper \cite{HarrisonReiman_1981} shows that the Skorokhod problem is well posed (i.e. it has a unique solution) in the case where the input $\mathbf{X}\left( \cdot\right) $ is continuous and $R$ is a so-called $M$-matrix.
+In particular, a matrix $R$ is said to be an $M$-matrix if